The SeaQuest Costume Museum

 I tried to compose myself long enough to take video and pictures shown in the gallery below but the results haven’t dated well – hopefully it provides somewhat of a virtual tour – to date I believe its the only footage of the museum in existence –

 All too soon the visit was over and John gave me a rare SeaQuest T-Shirt as a souvenir of the occasion.
 I thanked him for what had been an unforgettable experience and hoped one day to see him again.
 My one regret is that I didn’t get to meet Diane that day and talk with her about the screenused Amity Police shirt she had from Jaws 2 hanging in the bedroom…

 John and I would stay in touch for years afterwards until his sad passing in 2016.
 I was always flattered when he referred to me as his favourite ever visitor (even though he had entertained many more since) and will always treasure the inscription he made in Diane’s book for me;

 The doors on the SeaQuest Museum may have been closed forever but what of the collection?
-Well, despite offers to break it up and sell it at auction, the contents are now part of the Filmwelt Collection pioneered by Martin Netter, whose private archive of Star Trek costumes and props have been entertaining his native Germany for years and is currently on tour in the UK.
+Well, despite offers to break it up and sell it at auction, the contents are now part of the Filmwelt Collection owned by Martin Netter, whose private archive of Star Trek costumes and props have been entertaining his native Germany for years and recently exhibited in the UK.
 Although no announcement has yet been made, the Filmwelt Center is expanding its current premises on Blackpool’s Golden Mile to accommodate even more Science-Fiction exhibits so the SeaQuest Museum may one day resurface…